Learn to lead short, accessible programs on 5 common agricultural law subjects for your community

 What is the Legal Ecosystem Fellowship process like?

-Fellows meet every other week for 3 months to learn and discuss farm business structures, employment law, land matters, food safety, and liability/insurance.
+Fellows meet every week for 6 weeks to learn and discuss farm business structures, employment law, land matters, food safety, and liability/insurance.
 Fellows will complete no more than 90 minutes of pre-work before each session.
 We will use each two hour session to explore legal topics, discuss questions, practice skills, and support one another.

 As the fellowship progresses, you will have opportunities to practice your presentation skills and get your individual questions about farm law answered.